hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 The following removes affiliation 'org2' and also any sub affiliations.
 For example, if 'org2.dept1' is an affiliation below 'org2', it is also removed.

-Warning: Removing an affiliation also removes all identities that are associated with that affiliation, and also revokes all certificates associated with any of these identities.
+By default, an affiliation can only be removed if there are no identities that are registered with that affiliation.
+If there are identities registered with an affiliation that needs to be removed, then the fabric-ca-server must allow for forcing of identity removal.
+To enable identities to be removed alongside the affiliation, the `--options.affiliations.ForceRemoveIdentities` and `--options.identities.allowremove` options must be enabled when starting the fabric-ca-server.
+Any identities that are removed as part of the affiliation removal will also have all their certificates revoked.

 .. code:: bash

     fabric-ca-client servercfg remove affiliations.org2

-Note: Removal of affiliations is disabled in the fabric-ca-server by default, but may be enabled by starting the fabric-ca-server with the `--allowremove.affiliations` option.
+Note: Removal of affiliations is disabled in the fabric-ca-server by default, but may be enabled by starting the fabric-ca-server with the `--options.affiliations.allowremove` option.

 Dynamically updating identities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^